ranas-experiments/100-days-of-code/log.md

 ### Day 27: September 3rd

-**Today's progress**: Studied operators, conditioning, etc. Made my first if statement.
+**Today's progress**: Studied operators, conditionals, etc. Made my first if statement.

 **Thoughts**: this feels a bit vague still. all of these rules and still very little to do.